Battle of Rautu: Reds

 The Russian troops were under the command of the Bolshevik revolutionary M. V. Prigorovski, but the war plans were mostly made by the general K. M. Yeremeyev, head of the Saint Petersburg Military District.
-The Finnish Reds were first commanded by Johan A. Palmu from Vyborg, since 27 February by the infamous Red Guard leader Heikki Kaljunen, after his resignation in March by Oskar Rantala and for the last three weeks by Arvid Leinonen.
+The Finnish Reds were led in succession by Johan A. Palmu of Vyborg, then—beginning on 27 February—by the Red Guard leader Heikki Kaljunen after Oskar Rantala’s March resignation, and finally, for their last three weeks, by Arvid Leinonen.
 Their units were composed of the railroad workers who had come to Rautu from other parts of Finland and the members of the Saint Petersburg Finnish Red Guard.

 The total number of Russians was about 3,000 but only 1,500 were present in Rautu at the same time.
 Russian troops included Red Army soldiers and paramilitary volunteers.
 As the Treaty of Brest-Litovsk was signed between Soviet Russia and the German Empire, most of the Russian troops withdrew on 12 March.
 Only two weeks later, the Bolsheviks strengthened the units against the treaty.
-Finally, there was about 1,200 Russias and 700 Finnish Reds, as well as hundreds of their family members who were supporting the combat forces.
+Finally, there was about 1,200 Russians and 700 Finnish Reds, as well as hundreds of their family members who supported combat forces.